 Our free health articles cover a different women's health issue each month and may be reprinted in your organisation's newsletter, blog or website at no cost.
-This month's topic is "Time-saving tips with big rewards".
+This month's topic is: Taking care of 'down there'.

 A large US study published in the Journal of Bone and Mineral Research has revealed that an anti-inflammatory diet can help reduce the loss of bone mineral density in some postmenopausal women.

 ABC Melbourne's Raf Epstein and Jane Fisher, the Jean Hailes Professor at Monash University, talk about Life & Other Catastrophes.
 This episode focuses on the etiquette of switching off from the modern workplace.
 Is it acceptable to call people out of hours?
 How contactable do we really need to be?

 As women, we're generally not used to talking about our vulvas and vaginas.
 So much so, that many women don't know what the vulva actually is, or the difference between it and a vagina.

 In the latest Medical Observer article, Jean Hailes gynaecologist Dr Janine Manwaring explains the steps involved that ensures a thorough investigation of menorrhagia.

 Raf and callers chat to Jane Fisher, the Jean Hailes Professor at Monash University, about Life & Other Catastrophes.
 This episode focuses on the roles and responsibilities of being a grandparent.